PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

-Ensures that the battery is not charged with a current more than the amount specified using this function.
+Limits battery charging current to no more than the requested maximum.
-This is useful for batteries with small capacities, since it is not recommended to charge a battery at more than 1C.
-For example, when charging a 550 mAh battery, a current of no more than 550 mA is recommended.
+This is useful for batteries with small capacities, since it is not recommended to charge a battery at more than 1 C. For example, when charging a 550 mAh battery, a current of no more than 550 mA is recommended.
 That current limit of 550 mA can be specified using this function.
+The charger encodes this limit in 40 mA steps; values between steps are rounded down so the programmed charger limit does not exceed the requested maximum.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
 On V2, power-management I2C remains usable with `VSQT` disabled.